scriptnull/vishnubharathi.codes/source/_posts/mental-models.md

 ## First Principles

 This was mentioned in [Julian's post](https://www.julian.com/blog/mental-model-examples) and is famously used by Elon Musk.
 I am sure that there is a good chance that you might be using it too.
-Because I had been quite a while.
+Because I had been using it quite a while.

 Remember those moments at work where you feel nothing is working out.
-Then this one of the models to be used at those times.
+This is one of the models to be used at those times.

 "What if nothing existed about this problem and you were to build a solution for it completely from scratch?"